Huawei-ACSL-Automating-Generation/ACSLAutoGen/README.md

   ./build/src/ACSLG -p build path/to/source.c
   ```
   - Append extra compiler flags after `--`, e.g. `-- -I/path/to/include -DDEBUG`.
-  - Output is written alongside the source, named like `source.c_with_acsl`.
+  - Output is written alongside the source, named like `source_acsl.c`.
   - `-ast-only`: print the full AST for debugging instead of generating ACSL.
 - Existing ACSL comments that are not top-level `requires` clauses are removed during rewrite to avoid conflicts with generated specs.
 - Build and preview API docs: